Hometown: St. Louis, Mo. Alma Mater: Webster University

 Hometown: Chatham, England Alma Mater: Milligan College

-Dan Ball completed his first season as goalkeeper coach for both the Concordia University men’s and women’s soccer programs in 2016.
+Dan Ball completed his second season as goalkeeper coach for both the Concordia University men’s and women’s soccer programs in 2017.
 Ball serves on the staffs of head coaches Jason Weides and Greg Henson.

 A graduate of Milligan College in Tennessee, Ball previously served as an assistant coach at Milligan, where he also worked closely with the team’s keepers.
 In addition, he assisted at the Premier Goalkeeper Academy Camp.